aloughlin/hello-world/README.md

 hello-world
 ===========

-Hello World out put in multiple programming and scripting languages
+Hello World output in multiple programming and scripting languages.
+These examples are just for fun, read more about it at http://alisonloughlin.com.